 Around 100 clubs are offered to students each year, covering a wide range of categories including arts and performance, personal skills, creativity, culture, academic learning, physical fitness, and service learning.
 Students in grades 9, 10 and 11 are required to enroll in a minimum of one club every year.
 To see a sample list of clubs click here.

-Out of the 193 graduates of the Class of 2018, 40% have chosen to continue their education in Turkey.
-Of the students who took the 2018 YKS exam (university entrance exam), 101 were successfully placed into Turkish universities.
-41 students were accepted to both Turkish universities and universities abroad.
+Out of the 220 graduates of the Class of 2020, 48% have chosen to continue their education in Turkey and 52% have decided to continue their education abroad.
+Of the students who took the 2019 YKS exam (university entrance exam), 116 were successfully placed into Turkish universities.
+28 of these students were accepted to both Turkish universities and universities abroad.
 For detailed university results click here.